Introduction to Department of Conflict, Peace and Development Studies

 Theory –practice interface

 One of the key innovations of the CPDS program is its comparative approach.
 Cases from a wide range of conflicts and peace processes in Asia, Africa, Latin America, and Europe are examined to elicit both the universal as well as the historically particular lessons in the interconnected dynamics of conflict, peace and development.
-CPDS further augments its comparative approach and international knowledge sharing through a regular exchange of students and faculty between its partner institutions, namely: Eastern University, Batticola and Ruhuna University, Matara in Sri Lanka and University of Life Sciences (UMB), in Aas, Norway.
+CPDS further augments its comparative approach and international knowledge sharing through a regular exchange of students and faculty between its partner institutions, namely: University of Life Sciences (UMB) in Aas, Norway, University of Ruhuna in Matara in Sri Lanka and COMSATS Institute of Information Technology in Abbottabad, Pakistan.
 The institutional arrangement between the four partner universities is supported by the Norwegian Centre for International Cooperation in Higher Education (SIU).

 CPDS began its classes with the first batch of 38 students in September 2007 at its current location at Global College, Mid-Baneshwor, Kathmandu.
 Since its launch, the program has successfully completed its first semester and the second semester will come to a close in June 2008.
 Besides the regular teaching, the program has held several workshop and exercises by bringing together academics, experts and students.
 A number of CPDS students interned as observers during the historic Constituent Assembly elections in April 2008.
 During the second semester, a CPDS student successfully participated in a short-term peace training workshop held in Austria.